laravel-zero/laravel-zero/readme.md

 ## Intro

+Laravel Zero provides the perfect starting point for your next Laravel Console Application.

 Laravel Zero is an MIT-licensed open source project.
 Its a project UNDER DEVELOMENT.

-The Laravel Zero allows you to create Laravel command-line application.

 ## Stay In Touch